storj/drpc/drpcmanager/README.md

 	// InactivityTimeout is the amount of time the manager will wait when creating
 	// a NewServerStream.
 It only includes the time it is reading packets from the
 	// remote client.
 In other words, it only includes the time that the client
 	// could delay before invoking an RPC.
-If zero, a default timeout of 30s is
-	// used.
-If negative, no timeout is used.
+If zero or negative, no timeout is used.
 	InactivityTimeout time.Duration
 }
 ```